What does “about:blank” exactly mean? Is it malware, or a bad link?

 Many internet users set about:blank as their home page to ensure that their web browser always opens with an empty blank page.

-However, if your web browser always opens with “about:blank” and you don’t want to see it, here’s how to fix it in 2021.
+However, if your web browser always opens with “about:blank” and you don’t want to see it, here’s how to get rid of it in 2021.

 What is About Blank (about:blank)?